This transformative problem-solving method uses known solutions to find new solutions to difficult problems.

 - Confronting a unique, surprising, confusing, or rare problem.

 - Standard solutions to the problem are not effective or well established.

 - The current problem definition does not provide a clear path to the solution.

 STEP 4: Reintroduce specific details from our situation, restating the general solution as a specific solution.
-In our example, we might discover creative ways to divide the large satellite image into smaller image chips that can be delivered faster.
+In our example, we might note that big things can often be cut into smaller pieces, then reassembled on the other side.